chrisjrn/tuokcehc/README.md

 # Deployment
-This is a flask app that is designed to be deployed on a server in a PCI-compliant environment.
+This is a flask app that is designed to be deployed on a server in a PCI-compliant environment (see below).
 In particular, the `form` endpoints and `iframe-support.js` code MUST be deployed in a PCI-compliant environment.

 You must specify a JSON list of Stripe publishable keys as an environment variable; the flask app will reject any requests that use a publishable key that is not specified. e.g.